joaopedromago/django-website/README.md

-# Web API developed with python, using Django Framework
+# Web API developed with python, using Django REST framework